-Through baptism, confirmation, and Eucharist, Jesus sends us, his disciples, out into the world.
+Through Baptism, Confirmation, and Eucharist Jesus sends us, his disciples, out into the world.
 The Spirit abiding in us empowers us to overcome our self-centeredness and to transcend our limitations.
-In our world today, self-centeredness continues to be a viral disease of humanity - even more contagious and difficult to fight than a pandemic.
-Advertisers and sales people feed it.
-Politicians in this land of individualism and "freedom" protect it.
+In our world today, self-centeredness continues to be a viral disease of humanity.
+Advertisers and sales persons feed it.
+Politicians in this land of individualism protect it.

 Today's readings impel us to move beyond ourselves, just as the disciples moved beyond themselves.
 In Laudato Si' Pope Francis summons us to work for the common good.
-The gospel empowers us to transcend our self-centered habits and lifestyles.
-Our vocation as children of God and siblings with Jesus is to imitate his care for our sisters and brothers, and for all of God's magnificent creation.
+The Gospel empowers us to transcend our self-centered habits and lifestyles.
+Our vocation as children of God and siblings with Jesus is to imitate his care for our sisters and brothers and for all of God's magnificent creation.
 That vocation is not optional!
 Our energy, determination, and readiness to pursue it can come only from God.
 As the disciples on Pentecost were swept out of their enclave by the Holy Spirit, so we need to move out of our self-enclosure to share the gospel with others, to care for our common home, and do our part to save the world.